 2) Although great marriage principles are heavily found in religion, it doesn’t mean a non-religious marriage won’t know those principles as well!
 Anyone can know and apply these qualities to their marriage and work at it.

 Religion is there to guide you on an ideally set pathway you should follow for happiness.
 But religion doesn’t do all the work for you!!!
-Dieter F. Uchtdorf, an LDS leader, echoes this saying,
+Dieter F. Uchtdorf, a Latter-Day Saint leader, echoes this saying,

 “strong marriages and family relationships do not just happen because one is a member of the Church.
 They require constant, intentional work.
 The doctrine of eternal families must inspire us to dedicate our best efforts to saving and enriching our marriages and families.”

 No matter what kind of marriage you have, it takes work to keep it happy and healthy.
 It takes work to keep your marriage together now and always.
 But if you’re not working at it, don’t blame your unhappy marriage on religion or anyone else because it’s all up to YOU.